Charles Frederick Page

 Charles Frederick Page (c.
-1864 - November 18, 1937) was a timber contractor who designed and built a full-scale model of an airship.
+1864 - November 18, 1937) was a timber contractor who designed and built the first full-scale model of an airship.

 Biography

 Page was born into slavery in c.
 1864, in Rapides Parish or Caddo Parish Louisiana. and he taught himself to read and write.

 Airship

 Page was described as a deep thinker who both thought about many subjects but also attempted to execute many of his ideas.
 His daughter stated that he was inspired by a "mosquito hawk" in the 1890s to build his own airship.
 He designed his airship and filed a patent for it, which was registered as United States patent US817442A dated April 24, 1903.

 Page constructed a full-scale model of his design which he shipped to the Louisiana Purchase Exposition of 1904 for display and as a competition entry, but the airship was stolen in transit and never recovered.
 This discouraged him and he did not continue to work on his idea.
 He was granted his patent his airship April 10, 1906 just beating the Wright Brothers patent that was granted May 22, 1906.
 Both had filed patents in 1903 with the Wright Brothers being the first by a few weeks.

-(The Wright Brothers' patent was for the design of the first airplane, whereas Charles Page's patent was for a type of airship.
+The Wright Brothers' patent was for the design of the first airplane.
+Charles Page's patent was for a type of airship.
 Airships - flying vehicles suspended by balloons - had already been invented long before, but Page’s design was innovative in its use of two balloons, instead of one, and its rudder and gas motor to address propulsion, control, and stability, not just lift.